What is PASS?

 Plan for Achieving-Self-Support (PASS) is a savings plan designed for Supplemental Security Income (SSI) beneficiaries or for people that can become SSI eligible by using the plan.
 The PASS allows individuals to put income and/or resources aside into a special account to save up for certain vocational or educational expenses.
 As a general rule, Social Security will supplement the amount of money that a person puts into the PASS by allowing them to collect some SSI to meet their expenses.

 Who Qualifies for PASS?

-In order for a person to qualify for a PASS they must:
+For a person to qualify for a PASS, they must:

 - Have a vocational or educational goal

 - Have expenditures not otherwise covered by any other source

 - Be receiving SSI or can become eligible for SSI

 - Be able to meet monthly living expenses on income left out of the PASS

 - Have other income or resources other than SSI to put aside.